achilles288/robot-kinematics/include/README.md

-In mechanical engineering, robotics and animations, kinematics is used to describe the motion of systems composed of joined parts such as an engine, a robotic arm or the human skeleton. **STA’s Robot Kinematics** is a light-weight **C** API specifically designed for robotics.
+In mechanical engineering, robotics and animations, kinematics is used to describe the motion of systems composed of joined parts such as an engine, a robotic arm or the human skeleton. **Robot Kinematics** is a light-weight **C** API specifically designed for robotics.
 They compute transformations of kinematic chain with rotary joints.
 The main applications are for robot arms, quadruped robots and humanoid robots.

 ![Robot arm kinematics](../robot-arm-kinematic1.png)